johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-04-07-docusaurus-structured-data-faqs-mdx/index.md

 - The code is written in JavaScript, but it's using [TypeScript types via JSDoc](../2021-11-22-typescript-vs-jsdoc-javascript/index.md).
 I don't believe you can write MDX components in TypeScript (please someone let me know if it turns out this is possible).
 But static typing is still useful, and still possible thanks to JSDoc.
 - On that, we have a `types.d.ts` file that contains the types for the component.
 Using TypeScript directly is still possible alongside JSDoc, as long as there is no runtime code in the file, and a definition file (which the `types.d.ts` file is), has no runtime code.
 We can simply use it to store types that we import into the component.
 - The component expects an `faqs` prop.
 This is an array of FAQs.
 Each FAQ is an object with a `question` and `answer` property.
 The component then renders the FAQs as markdown, and the same information as JSON-LD Structured Data.
 We're using the Google guidelines for [FAQ Structured Data](https://developers.google.com/search/docs/appearance/structured-data/faqpage#examples).
+- The component renders a `h2` tag titled "FAQs".
+Under that, each FAQ is rendered with a `h3` tag and the answer sits directly below it.

 ## Using the component

-Now the component is created, we can use it in our MDX files.
-We can import it like so:
+Now the `FAQStructuredData` component is created, we can use it in our MDX files.
+We can import it and create and array called `faqs` like so:

 ```mdx
 ---